Monitoring & RSMG

 At first sight, it may seem strange that the RSMG doesn't spend more time discussing each research student.
 But the reason is obvious.
 The student's work and progress has been thoroughly discussed in the thesis group meeting.
 Your thesis group will give you much more attention than any single central committee could do.
-The RSMG receive not only the thesis group form but one member of your thesis group (other than your supervisor) is a member of the RSMG and they will comment verbally on your thesis group meeting and progress.
+The RSMG receive not only the RSMG form but also comments from your RSMG rep on your thesis group meeting and progress.

 We feel that Thesis Groups give many advantages, and this is why we have used them continually since 1992.
 Some of the advantages we feel strongly about are:

 Staff see a variety of supervision styles and can see what the best supervision can achieve.
 Equally, they can assess whether their own supervision is achieving the kinds of results that other people achieve.

 Structuring research students' progress

 It is very easy to feel isolated as a research student.
 The structure of the reports and the common experience of research students in writing and talking about reports allows students to see a progression in their work and assess their achievement at regular intervals.

 Communication between research students and staff